 Dec 21, 2020

-Dr. Kapil Tyagi, Managing Director of Yatharth Super Specialty Hospital said, "Many people in and around villages are deprived of medical insurance or health cover or are unaware of it."
-They also need to go far for basic health related consultations.
-With the launch of subsidized health cards, the economically weaker sections will get additional benefits and they will get additional benefits for the weaker sections and they can avail health services despite the weak economic condition.
-The unique approach of our hospital is that people should be provided with the best medical facilities at the least expense as compared to other hospitals and even hospitals in metro cities and such initiative is definitely very important for our society.
+Dr Kapil Tyagi, Managing Director of Yatharth Super Specialty Hospital said, "Many people in and around villages are deprived of medical insurance or health cover or are unaware of it."
+They also need to go far for basic health-related consultations.
+With the launch of subsidized health cards, the economically weaker sections will get additional benefits and they will get additional benefits for the weaker sections and they can avail health services despite their weak economic condition.
+The unique approach of our hospital is that people should be provided with the best medical facilities at the least expense as compared to other hospitals and even hospitals in metro cities and such an initiative is definitely very important for our society.

 Under this scheme, 15 villages will be covered in the initial phase and it will be expanded to 50 nearby villages in future.

 The director of the Yatharth Group of Hospitals, Yatharth Tyagi, said, "The idea of this initiative has come from the residents of the village itself."
 When we went to the heads of various villages connected with Greater Noida to consider their health problems, they told us that due to expensive treatment in large hospitals, a large section of the villages are deprived of health services.
 If rural India is not healthy, then how will New India be built?